MongoDB, Inc.

 Other Income, Net

-Other income, net, for the year ended January 31, 2026 decreased primarily due to lower interest income from our short-term investments.
+Other income, net, for the three months ended April 30, 2026 increased primarily due to realized and unrealized gains recognized from our non-marketable securities.

 Liquidity and Capital Resources

-As of January 31, 2026, our principal sources of liquidity were cash, cash equivalents, short-term investments and restricted cash totaling $2.4 billion.
+As of April 30, 2026, our principal sources of liquidity were cash, cash equivalents, short-term investments and restricted cash totaling $2.4 billion.
 Our cash and cash equivalents primarily consist of bank deposits and money market funds.
-Our short-term investments consist of U.S. government treasury securities and our restricted cash represents collateral for our available credit on corporate credit cards.
+Our short-term investments consist of U.S. government treasury securities, and our restricted cash represents collateral for our available credit on corporate credit cards.
 We believe our existing cash and cash equivalents and short-term investments will be sufficient to fund our operating and capital needs for at least the next 12 months.

 In June 2025, our Board of Directors authorized an additional $800.0 million in repurchases under the Share Repurchase Program, bringing the aggregate authorized repurchase amount to $1.0 billion.
-During the year ended January 31, 2026, we repurchased 1,576,109 shares of common stock for $400.3 million.
-The average price per share for the year ended January 31, 2026 was $306.87.
-Refer to Note 11, Equity, in our Notes to Consolidated Financial Statements included in Part II, Item 8, and “Purchases of Equity Securities by the Issuer” included in Part II, Item 5 of this Form 10-K for further details.
+During the three months ended April 30, 2026, under the Share Repurchase Program, we repurchased 358,216 shares of common stock for $100.0 million.
+The average price per share for the three months ended April 30, 2026 was $285.25.
+Refer to Note 8, Equity, in our Notes to Condensed Consolidated Financial Statements included in Part I, Item 1, and “Purchases of Equity Securities by the Issuer” included in Part II, Item 2 of this Quarterly Report on Form 10-Q for further details.

 In October 2025, we began funding withholding taxes in certain jurisdictions due on the vesting of employee RSUs by net share settlement, rather than our previous approach of selling shares of our common stock to cover taxes upon vesting of such awards.
-The amount of withholding taxes paid related to net share settlement of employee RSUs was $98.6 million for the year ended January 31, 2026.
+The amount of withholding taxes paid related to net share settlement of employee RSUs was $58.3 million for the three months ended April 30, 2026.

-The following table summarizes our cash flows for the periods presented (in thousands):
+The following table summarizes our cash flows for the periods presented (unaudited, in thousands):

 Operating Activities